neondatabase/website/content/docs/introduction/billing.md

 - **History**

-  Neon retains a history to support _point-in-time restore_ and _database branching_.
+  Neon retains a history if data changes to support _point-in-time restore_ and _database branching_.

   - _Point-in-time restore_ is the ability to restore data to an earlier point in time.
 Neon stores a 7-day history in the form of WAL records for a Neon project.
 WAL records that fall out of the 7-day window are evicted from storage and no longer count toward project storage.
-  - A _database branch_ is a virtual snapshot of your data (including _history_) at the point of branch creation combined with WAL records that capture the branch's data change history from that point forward.
+  - A _database branch_ is a virtual snapshot of your data at the point of branch creation combined with WAL records that capture the branch's data change history from that point forward.
     When a branch is first created, it adds no storage.
 No data changes have been introduced yet, and the branch's virtual snapshot still exists in the parent branch's _history_, which means that it shares this data in common with the parent branch.
 A branch begins adding to storage when data changes are introduced or when the branch's virtual snapshot falls out of the parent branch's _history_, in which case the branch's data is no longer shared in common.
 In other words, branches add storage when you modify data or allow the branch to age out of the parent branch's _history_.

     Database branches can also share a _history_.
 For example, two branches created from the same parent at or around the same time share a _history_, which avoids additional storage.
 The same is true for a branch created from another branch.
 Wherever possible, Neon minimizes storage through shared history.
 Additionally, to keep storage to a minimum, Neon takes a new branch snapshot if the amount of data changes grows to the point that a new snapshot consumes less storage than retained WAL records.